GuildCrafts/web-development-js/_goals/186-Promises_Applied.md

 If you complete the above with time to spare, fill any gaps in your understanding by skimming through the [Promises Course][promises-course] on Udacity.

 ### Day 3

+__FEEDBACK:__ I cannot confirm these next 9 specs were met based on this artifact

 - [ ] Look at the [documentation](https://github.com/vitaly-t/pg-promise/wiki/Learn-by-Example) of the `pg-promise` repository
 - [ ] Exercises 1-7 in the [pg promise exercises][pg-promise-exercises] are complete
   - [ ] Exercise 1